ADD-SP/ngx_waf/README.md

 All regular expressions follow the [PCRE Standard](http://www.pcre.org/current/doc/html/pcre2syntax.html).

-The effective order of rule files (from top to bottom, the priority gradually decreases):

 + rules/white-ipv4：IPV4 whitelist, each rule has its own line.
 Each line can only be an IPV4 address or a CIDR address block.
 Allow matched IPV4 address.
 + rules/ipv4：IPV4 blacklist, each rule has its own line.
 Each line can only be an IPV4 address or a CIDR address block.
 Block the matched IPV4 address and return 403.
 + rules/white-url：URL whitelist, each rule has its own line.
 One regular expression per line, when the URL is matched by any rule, it will be allowed.